Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 inherits the singularity directly.
 H(p)H(p) is finite for any distribution on a finite alphabet, so DKL(pq)=+D_\text{KL}(p \,\|\, q) = +\infty exactly when H(p,q)H(p, q) is.

 The case of disjoint support is the cleanest example, and the most consequential.
-Disjoint support is the probabilistic analog of vector orthogonality — two distributions that share no events are like two vectors that share no projection.
-But the two settings handle this case in incompatible ways.
+Disjoint support is the probabilistic analog of vector orthogonality, two distributions that share no events are like two vectors that share no projection.
+(Analog of orthogonality, not of statistical independence: a factorized joint PXY=PXPYP_{XY} = P_X P_Y has KL-to-product equal to the mutual information, which is zero, not infinite.
+The boundary that breaks the divergence is the failure of one distribution to dominate the other.)
+But the two settings handle this configuration in incompatible ways.

 vector space